 9. You learn and explore resources in your community!

 Look for lactation groups, baby wearing classes, prenatal yoga, nutrition classes, and mom and baby groups in your area.
 Now-a-days because of the gift of social media, especially Facebook Groups, you can find support groups online for free.

 You may not feel you need these resources, but you’d be surprised at the amount of information you can learn through these groups and how much support you can find in answering questions or just having a conversation.

 10. You find what really resonates with you!

 There are many types of health care practitioners available to work with you in becoming pregnant.
 There is also a great deal of advice on how to become pregnant, how to be pregnant and how to be a parent, but what really matters is that voice inside of you.

-By taking a holistic approach to your preconception health you can address the mind, body and spiritual aspects of motherhood and be better equipped to address the unforeseen issues that may arise.
+By taking a holistic approach to your fertility you support the mind, body and spiritual aspects of fertility and you are better equipped to address the unforeseen issues that may arise.